kolown2007/internetPavilion2024/README.md

 <br>

 **TL;DR**

-*Philippine Islands - Internet Pavilion* is an online project showcases works from artists creating in the Philippines.
-The projects vary from gifs, videos, 3D objects, to interactive webpages.
+*Philippine Islands - Internet Pavilion*  is an online project showcases works from artists woeking in the Philippines.
+The projects vary from gifs, videos, 3D objects, to interactive web pages.
 The goal is to make these works accessible to people with low-quality gadgets, limited network data cap, and slower internet speeds.
 The project is a work in progress.
 <br>
 <br>

 **History**

-pre-2020, it started as a joke. there was an initial talk with Mirjam  and the Siliman FA to create Visayas Islands Internet Pavilion as way where artists can still participate various festivals even if they cant travel to specific festival locations.
+pre-2020, it started as a joke.
+There was an initial talk with Mirjam and the Silliman FA to create Visayas Islands Internet Pavilion as a way where artists can still participate in various festivals even if they can't travel to specific festival locations.
 The website and deployment pipeline were setup but there were a lot of challenges:

 <br>
 <br>